ssavvides/ssavvides.github.io/_posts/2022-01-22-exploring-snowflake.md

 The basic steps are:

-1. Install the python package
+A. Install the python package

 If you want to use snowflake with pandas use